hattagh73/upload-img-cloudinary/README.md

 ## Upload Image To Cloudinary
-In this project we will explore on how to connect, integrate and upload image to **Cloudinary** using Node, Express and etc.
+In this project we will explore on how to connect, integrate and upload image to **Cloudinary** using technology like Node, Express and etc.

-**Table of Content:**
+**Table of Contents:**
 - [Project Title](#upload-image-to-cloudinary)
 - [Technology Stack](#-technology-stack)
 - [API List](#-api-list)